 We conduct research on the development of new methods based on new technology, e.g. in the form of drones, underwater video (including the use of "ROV"), satellite monitoring and digital imaging and analysis in connection with monitoring of and research in, among other things, the prevalence of eel grass and seaweed as well as algae blooms and jellyfish.
 We also study the use of environmental DNA (eDNA, small pieces of DNA) to trace the presence of marine plants and other organisms as well how they contribute to the carbon pool in the seabed.

-We work with monitoring marine plankton (plant and microzooplankton) as well as toxic algae and algae blooms for the Danish Environmental Protection Agency.
+We work with monitoring marine plankton (micro-algae and microzooplankton) as well as toxic algae and algae blooms for the Danish Environmental Protection Agency.
 Our research includes plankton dynamics in relation to nutrient availability, grazing from benthic fauna and zooplankton and hydrographic conditions.
 In addition, we study the long-term development of plankton communities, where we focus on the effects of climate change and eutrophication (increased nutrient input)/load with nutrients.
 We focus on biodiversity, non-native species (including invasive/harmful species) and algae blooms.

 By far, the largest part of the marine surveillance is handled by the Danish Environmental Protection Agency (Denmark) and the Greenland Institute of Natural Resources (West Greenland).
 We are responsible for surveillance in East Greenland and some surveillance in West Greenland and Danish waters.
 In Denmark and West Greenland, we mainly contribute to monitoring as a consultant and sparring partner to the authorities re. the maintenance and development of monitoring.
 In addition, we are involved in the interpretation of surveillance data in a research context and in connection with the assessment of the state of the marine environment.
 We are academically responsible for national monitoring in Denmark.